cconstab/snackeater/README.md

 # snackeater
  Send Snacks demo using the @platform

- Simple demo app showing the power of the @platform to send information from one person to another full encrypted.
+ Simple demo app showing the power of the @platform to send information from one person to another fully end to end encrypted.

   In this case we send a snack and when it is recieved we pop up a snack bar widget..